Maine Lobsterbake Food

 35 ears corn, husks on

-Cornbread, recipe follows
+Cornbread, for serving, recipe follows

 Blueberry Cake, recipe follows